dwrlewis/Irregular-Dataset-Join-Concept/README.md

 ## 4.1 - Data Types

-At least one primary set of data is mandatory, if no files contain primary data fields, the import will be cancelled.
-However, all other datasets are optional providing there is at least one set of additional data to join.
+At least one primary set of data is mandatory.
+If no files contain primary data fields, the import will be cancelled.
+However, all other datasets are optional providing there is at least one set of additional data to join to the primary.
 For example, it is possible to join just secondary data without any available tertiary or supporting.

 If no viable fields are found in a file, it is reloaded with the next row set as the column header.
 This is repeated 5 times to check if a viable header line is present, after which the file is marked as non-standard.
-The datasets being tested do not exceeds several hundred lines in most instances, so this does not have a significant impact on reload times.
+The original datasets being tested did not exceeds several hundred lines, so the impact this has on load times was not a significant consideration.

 ##

 ## 4.2 - Other Data

-Data that is categorised in the other column experienced errors during the import.
+Data that is categorised in the \'other\' column experienced errors during the import.
 This is generally a result of no viable mappings being present in the file but can also be caused by import errors such as file corruption.
-If the case of the latter, the file will be pasted to the other list box with its imported error mapped onto the end of the filename in the format "Filename.xlsx -- Error Description"
+In the case of the latter, the file will be pasted to the other list box with its import error mapped onto the end of the filename in the format \'Filename.xlsx -- Error Description\'.

 # <a name="data-join"></a>5.0 - Data Join Options